 RxJava Popularity Over Time

-Let’s also examine the stats from StackOverflow Trends:
+Second, let’s examine the stats from StackOverflow Trends:

-As you see, the overall picture is very similar.
+The picture is very similar.

 First, let’s compare RxJava to Retrofit:

+The striking similarities between these graphs leave no room for doubt in my opinion.
 RxJava is dying and it’s time for Android community to come to terms with this fact.

 Fundamental Problems With RxJava